villares/py5examples/examples-from-Processing-Python-mode/README.md

 This might still be a rough conversion, you can help by testing the examples and opening an issue!

-I'm trying to keep track at this issue: https://github.com/villares/py5examples/issues/1 Open an issue if you find a broken example: https://github.com/villares/py5examples/issues
+I'm trying to keep track of the converted sketches I reviewed at [issue #1](https://github.com/villares/py5examples/issues/1), if you find a broken example you can add your comment there or open a new issue!

 ### How to run this code?